-In this article, we consider only twisted Edwards curves with a = -1.
-These curves allow for faster arithmetic and good torsion properties with regard to their use in ECM [1].
+In this article, we only consider twisted Edwards curves with a = -1.
+These curves allow for faster arithmetic and enjoy good torsion properties with regard to their use in ECM [1].
 (See Section 2.5 for more details.)
-The input and output formats as well as the cost of the elliptic operations that will be considered in the following are summarized in Table 2.
+The input and output formats as well as the costs of the different elliptic operations that will be considered in the following are summarized in Table 2.